-Can you tell me more about the technology coordinator?
+Can you tell me more about the technology monitor and the help room?

-Do I need to provide a power source for all students testing at my test center?
+Do I need to provide outlets for all students?

-Students will be instructed to arrive with a fully charged device that will last three hours, ; however, you may provide access to power for test takers if it can be done fairly and without disrupting other students.
+Students are instructed to arrive with a fully charged device that will last three hours; however, you may provide access to power for students if it can be done fairly and without disrupting other students.

-Test Centers will be responsible for providing a power source for students testing with an extended time accommodation, though it does not need to be continuous.
-We'll work with test centers to make sure they are equipped with adequate power sources, and we'll provide more information on this requirement later this year.
+Test centers must provide students with extended time accommodations access to power though it does not need to be continuous.
+We'll work with test centers to make sure they are equipped with adequate power sources.

 What if a student arrives without their testing app downloaded, or their device isn’t charged?